 Cost of Alcohol Addiction to Society and NHS

 Alcoholism has been recognised as a social ill since time immemorial, with alcohol been prohibited altogether at various times in various parts of the world.
-Alcohol addiction and abuse causes problems from the level of the individual, up through family and local units to a national scale.
+Alcohol addiction and abuse cause problems from the level of the individual, up through family and local units to a national scale.

-Alcohol is a major contributing factor to family breakup, domestic violence, child abuse, violent crime, accidents on the road and at work and many other factors which have detrimental impact – both financially and otherwise – upon society.
+Alcohol is a major contributing factor to family breakup, domestic violence, child abuse, violent crime, accidents on the road and at work and many other factors which have a detrimental impact – both financially and otherwise – upon society.
 In many ways this impact is unquantifiable – how can a cost be placed on broken hearts and families, for example? – but certain specific figures can be given: for instance, alcohol is estimated to cost the NHS alone approximately £3.5 billion per year (£120 per taxpayer).
 In 2014, alcohol dependence specifically was a factor in just under 200,000 prescriptions in the UK.

 Living With & Managing Life with Alcohol Addiction

-It is possible to live with an alcohol addiction for many years – indeed, some “functioning alcoholics” are able to hold down even high-level jobs for long periods whilst managing their addictions.
-However, in the end alcohol addiction invariably takes its toll on the addict’s mind and body – and even before any long-term irreversible damage is sustained, the addict may feel extreme distress and other negative emotions take over their life as a result of their addiction.
+It is possible to live with alcohol addiction for many years – indeed, some “functioning alcoholics” are able to hold down even high-level jobs for long periods whilst managing their addictions.
+However, in the end, alcohol addiction invariably takes its toll on the addict’s mind and body – and even before any long-term irreversible damage is sustained, the addict may feel extreme distress and other negative emotions take over their life as a result of their addiction.

-If you regularly drink to excess, and have tried and failed to stop drinking, you have an alcohol addiction that could be deadly in the long term.
+If you regularly drink to excess and have tried and failed to stop drinking, you have an alcohol addiction that could be deadly in the long term.
 However manageable you may feel your condition is currently – and however much you may enjoy the alcohol you consume – for the benefit of the rest of your life, and those around you, you should seek help as soon as possible.